 We will receive no cash proceeds from the exchange offer.
-We intend the exchange offer to satisfy some of our obligations under the registration rights agreements for the notes.
+We intend the exchange offer to satisfy some of our obligations under our registration rights agreement for the original notes.
 We will issue exchange notes in exchange for original notes in the same principal amount, and for the same terms and form as the original notes, except that there will be no registration rights or liquidated damages relating to the exchange notes.
 The original notes that holders surrender in exchange for the exchange notes will be retired and canceled and cannot be reissued.
 Accordingly, we will not incur any new debt by issuing the exchange notes.

-The net proceeds from the original offering were approximately \$339.4 million.
+The net proceeds from the original offering and the additional issuance were approximately \$339.4 million and approximately \$84.1 million, respectively.
 The proceeds from the original offering were used to consummate the transactions.
 The table below sets forth the sources and uses of funds for the transactions.

+SOURCES USES

+(IN MILLION IS)

-Sources Uses (in milli ons) \$ Revolving credit facility loans(1) - Debt repayment and repurchase of TriMas receivables(4) \$ 501.5 Term loan facility 260.0 Cash dividend to Metaldyne Fees and expenses 338.1 35.4 proceeds(2) Notes originally offered Common stock(3) 350.0 265.0 Total sources of funds\$ 875.0 ==== Total uses of funds \$ 875.0 =====
+Revolving credit facility loans(1) Term loan facility Receivables facility sale proceeds(2) \$ 260.0 Debt repayment and repurchase of TriMas receivables(4) Cash dividend to Metaldyne Fees and expenses \$ 501.5 338.1 35.4

+Notes originally offered 350.0 265.0

+Total sources of funds \$ 875.0 ====== Total uses of funds \$ 875.0 =====